Chapter 1 Week 1

 The above exercise gave you an idea about how observations (in that case, tweets) can be turned into datasets where each row is one observation, and each column is one variable.

-We can play around with police recorded crime data, which can be downloaded from the www.data.police.uk/ website.
+We can play around with police-recorded crime data, which can be downloaded from the www.data.police.uk/ website.

 We can download some data for crime in London.

-To do this, open the https://data.police.uk/ website.
+To do this, open the https://data.police.uk/data/ website.

-• In Date range just select a range you want to look at.
-We selected August 2019 - August 2019, but you can choose something more recent if you like.
+• In Date range select a range you want to look at.
+We selected December 2023 - December 2023, but you can choose something more recent if you like.

-• In Force find Metropolitan Police Service, and tick the box next to it.
+• In Force, find Metropolitan Police Service, and tick the box next to it.

 • In Data sets tick Include crime data.

-• Finally click on Generate File button.
+• Finally, click on the Generate File button.

 1.10 Code books

-But there is one important consideration when you are sharing a dataset, and something that is very important to you if you are using a dataset someone else has created - you need to know what the variables mean.
+But there is one important consideration when sharing a dataset, and something that is very important to you if you are using a dataset someone else has created - you need to know what the variables mean.
 This is made possible by the creation of something called a codebook (sometimes called a data dictionary).
 This is a note that accompanies a dataset, telling the user a bit about the data, including what each variable means.

 For example following this link you can find the user guidance for the 2013-14 wave, specifically the teaching data set (unrestricted access): http://doc.ukdataservice.ac.uk/doc/8011/mrdoc/pdf/8011_user_guide_csew_2013-14_teaching_dataset.pdf

-For example, if you scroll down a little bit, you can find the variable homealon which is the variable that contains people’s responses to the question How safe do you feel when alone in home at night?.
+For example, if you scroll down a little bit, you can find the variable homealon (page 12), which is the variable that contains people’s responses to the question How safe do you feel when alone in home at night?.
 You can see it can take up one of the following values: ‘Very safe’ (coded as 1), ‘Fairly safe’ (coded as 2), ‘A bit unsafe’ (coded as 3), ‘Very unsafe’ (coded as 4) or ‘Don’t know’ (coded as 9).
-These are the possible answers which people could have given.
+These are the possible answers that people could have given.

 Variable Description